The Soldier's Details

 Before arriving Kanchanburi Basil was evacuated with a large number of sick S Battalion men to Chungkai Hospital.
 He was recovered from Thailand at the end of the war and returned onboard ‘Karoa’ Hospital Ship 29 October 1945.
 Following disembarkation he was hospitalised at Hollywood Hospital.

-The above notices provides a little background information about the Slee family with whom Basil Fittzgerald returned to with after the war.
+The above notices provides a little background information about the Slee family with whom Basil Fittzgerald returned to live with after the war.

 Alf Slee enlisted in WW1, joining the 44th Battalion.